-CalCCA Calls on CPUC to Take Swift Action
+CalCCA Calls on CPUC to Take Swift Action to Address Broken

-to Address Broken RA Sales System in California
+RA Sales System in California

-California’s resource adequacy (RA) is a critical tool to ensure load-serving entities (LSEs) procure the resources that are needed to keep the lights on.
+California’s resource adequacy (RA) program is a critical tool to ensure load-serving entities (LSEs) procure the resources that are needed to keep the lights on.
 A tightening market for RA supply in California has created problems for LSEs including community choice aggregators, resulting in increasing waivers and penalties.
 CalCCA believes near-term action is urgently needed to address possible market power in RA supply, and is offering the California Public Utilities Commission a platform to consider.

 A confluence of factors is contributing to a tightening RA market, including a growing number of LSEs competing to buy the same resources and a shrinking pool of resources LSEs can procure due to the planned retirement dates of older natural gas plants.
 But outdated RA policies and practices might be the main culprit.